 - Place it inside your fridge, and you’re done!

-While it may sound like that it won’t do much, this method is actually highly capable of giving you fresh herbs effectively.
+While it may sound like it won’t do much, this method is actually highly capable of giving you fresh herbs effectively.
 Some of the parsley leaves will still wilt, but considering how the method is totally fuss-free, we say this method is still a winner.

 You can use your saved parsley from this method for your chopped chickpea salad!